 In August 2011, Alizabethand her family left Troy, N.Y., and moved to Richmond, where they live in the historic Reeveston neighborhood.
 She and her family participate actively in West Richmond Friends meeting.
 She began serving on the Richmond Community Schools Superindent’s Parent Advisory Council in 2011, and joined the Board of the Richmond Friends School in 2013.

-Alizabeth began her term on the Alumni Council in 2013, and she is currently part of the Campus Affairs Committee.
+Alizabeth began her term on the Alumni Council in 2013, and she is currently part of the Marketing Committee.